Continuous Ensemble Weather Forecasting with Diffusion models: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+This work was financially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, the Swedish Research Council (project no: 2020-04122, 2024-05011), and the Excellence Center at Linköping--Lund in Information Technology (ELLIIT).
 Our computations were enabled by the Berzelius resource at the National Supercomputer Centre, provided by the Knut and Alice Wallenberg Foundation.